 The Teammachine SLR 02 One comes with BMC’s ICS integrated stem.
 It merges neatly into the fork’s steerer tube, with a set of aero-shaped split spacers below it, which can be removed without needing to remove the stem.

 There’s internal routing for cables through the stem, although on the Teammachine SLR 02 One, this isn’t used: the brake hoses run externally into the frame and fork and there are no mech cables with the wireless groupset.
-You can purchase a Garmin and a GoPro mount that clamp under the neat stem faceplate, which wraps around the bar, concealing its clamping bolts.
+You can purchase a Garmin and a GoPro mount for one of the best bike and helmets cameras that clamp under the neat stem faceplate, which wraps around the bar, concealing its clamping bolts.

 The wheels are DT Swiss P1800 Spline 32 db alloys.
 They’re best described as workaday, although their deeper section and aero bladed spokes add a bit of pizzazz.
 DT Swiss claims a wheelset weight of just over 1800g and an internal width of 18mm.
 They are likely to prove durable and cope with poor weather, although the Teammachine SLR would certainly benefit from something more exciting.